 I’m Fabrice Cathala, a Salesforce Architect, 9 times certified and Salesforce MVP.
-I'm working for CLOUT in the UK.
-I design applications and lead implementation teams to provide our customers business solutions based on the force.com platform.
+I'm working for CLOUT in the UK where I design applications and lead implementation teams to provide our customers business solutions based on the force.com platform.
 I'm interested in all aspects of delivering a robust and future-proof Salesforce solution within budget constraint.
 This goes with using the right tools, validated methods and the well-tuned team of skilled consultants.

 I have been programming since 1981 on a Sinclair ZX81 first then other personal computers of the times.
 I have a Bachelor degree in "Electronics" and a Master degree in "Computer Systems Networking and Telecommunications".

 in 1994, my first job led me to manage the operations for a data centre with its associated European-wide infrastructure.
 My last IT project was the famous Year 2K bug.
 After that, I decided to change my career path toward CRM implementations.
 The first few roll-outs were on-premise until 2005 when I discovered SaaS and Salesforce.
 It was a revelation.
 All the pieces of the puzzle gathered during my previous 10 years in IT, made sudden sense.
 Outsourcing the burden of enterprise application management to the vendor who wrote the application and focusing on business outcome was the way to go!
 The Salesforce way...

 I've been working for several Salesforce partners of all sizes and shapes: Acumen Solutions, Kerensen (now part of Salesforce), Capgemini and then CLOUT.
 I’m not only working on projects but also developing the Salesforce practice which includes pre-sales work and recruitment.
 So, don’t hesitate to contact me if you're looking for a new role and in any case, feel free to connect with me on LinkedIn.